This post may contain affiliate links. Please read our disclosure policy.

 4. Chill before drizzling over your pavlova.

-This coulis pairs well with other desserts like vanilla ice cream, yogurt, or chocolate cake.
+This coulis pairs well with other desserts like single serve vanilla ice cream, yogurt, or my small chocolate cake recipe.
 Store in the fridge for up to a week.

 a pavlova topped with whipped cream, coulis, and fresh fruit on a plate.